clanfear/CSSS508/Lectures/Week8/CSSS508_week8_strings.md

 ====================================================================================
 incremental: true

 You can split up strings using `tidyr::separate()`, seen in Week 5.
-Another option is `str_split()`, which will split strings based on a pattern separating parts and put these components in a list. `str_split_fixed()` will do that but with a matrix instead (so can't have varying numbers of separators):
+Another option is `str_split()`, which will split strings based on a pattern separating parts and put these components in a list. `str_split_fixed()` will do that but with a matrix instead (and thus can't have varying numbers of separators):

 ```r